ansible/ansible-lightspeed/docs/faq/index.md

 * VS Code Insiders
 * VS Codium

+Server-hosted derivatives of VS Code, such as code-server are not supported at this time.

+## Can I use a GitHub Enterprise account?

+The Ansible Lightspeed Technical Preview will only work with a public github.com account.
+GitHub Enterprise authentication is not supported.

 ## I need more help.
 Where can I go?

 The Ansible VS Code extension provides a Contact Us link on the right-hand side of VS Code